wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

 ## Notes

 [^1]: Three blocks have a middle one; four don't.
-However, if three blocks form a triangle, we wouldn't know which one is the middle.
+However, if three blocks form a triangle, we may not know which one is the middle.
 A set with an odd number of elements has a middle element if the elements are arranged in a line.
 Such an ordering seems to be called a _linear order_ (or _total order_).